a god to a non-believer

 "Tony," Steve replies, sharp.
 There is no time.
 "Not now.
 Not so close to the tower."

 Tony’s face hardens.
 Steve knows he hates being treated as though he couldn’t hold himself in a fight—which is so far from the truth that it hurts Steve’s chest to think about—but he doesn’t have extensive military training like Steve, Logan, and Thor do, or practical experience, like Phil, Natasha, and Clint.
 All he has are a few boxing lessons taught to him by a dead bodyguard.
-Even Buck had been more highly trained, and he—
+Even Bucky had been more highly trained, and he—

 "Please," Steve whispers, voice raw.
 He reaches up to run his thumb over Tony’s beard, the hairs coarse under his thumb.
 "Please Tony, don’t argue.
 I can’t lose you too."